aymalkhalid/US-Address/README.md

-# ZOHO CRM FB Lead Data Files
+# US Address and Area Codes

-This repository contains JSON files used for mapping and standardizing various data fields in the ZOHO CRM FB Lead project.
+This repository contains JSON files used for mapping and standardizing various data fields.
 These files include mappings for street suffixes, secondary unit designations, and area codes to regions.

 ## Table of Contents
 - [ZOHO CRM FB Lead Data Files](#zoho-crm-fb-lead-data-files)